jtang613/BinAssist/README.md

 * Agentic assistant - Use Autogen or similar framework for self-guided binary RE.
 * Model fine tuning - Leverage the RLHF dataset to fine tune the model.

+## Quickstart

+* If necessary, `pip install -r requirements.txt` from the plugin directory.
+* Open Settings -> BinAssist.
+* Ensure the RLHF and RAG database paths are appropriate for your environment.
+* Point the API host to your prefered API provider and set the API key.
+* Load a binary.
+* Open BinAssist with the 'BA' sidebar icon and start exploring.

 ## Screenshot
 ![Screenshot](/res/screenshots.gif)